 URI’s baccalaureate program is designed to prepare students with academic and personal potential to become professional nurses.
 It aims to develop mature, well-informed graduates who will meet the challenges of health care delivery and continued learning.

-Clinical practicums include experience in numerous community agencies, schools, nursing homes, ambulatory care facilities, and hospitals throughout Rhode Island.
+Clinical practicums include experience in numerous community agencies, schools, nursing homes, ambulatory care facilities, and hospitals throughout Rhode Island and in Connecticut and Massachusetts.

 There are three routes of admission to the college’s baccalaureate program:

 1) Freshmen Students with no previous college study are admitted to University College for Academic Success with a major in nursing.
-After completion of the pre-requisite courses (BIO 121, 242, 244, CHM 103, 124, NUR 100, WRT 104 or 106) with a minimum grade of C or better in each course and 3.00 overall grade point average, students will be considered for admission to NUR 203 and transfer into the College of Nursing.
+After completion of the pre-requisite courses (BIO 121, 242, 244, CHM 103, 124, NUR 100, WRT 104 or 106) with a minimum grade of C or higher in each course and 3.00 overall grade point average, students will be considered for transfer into the College of Nursing and the clinical course sequence.
 Seats are limited and competitively granted based on GPA, which must be minimally a 3.00 for consideration.
-Please see the College of Nursing’s Academic Policies for a full description of the entry process: web.uri.edu/nursing.
+Please see the College of Nursing’s Academic Policies for a full description of the entry process: uri.edu/nursing.

 The usual time for completion of all requirements for students with no previous college or nursing study is eight semesters.

-2) Transfer Students with college study in another major or nursing study in another baccalaureate program must meet the minimum admission requirements found on the Undergraduate Admission website: web.uri.edu/admission.
+2) Transfer Students with college study in another major or nursing study in another baccalaureate program must meet the minimum admission requirements found on the Undergraduate Admission website: uri.edu/admission.
 Admission is not guaranteed if requirements are met.
-To enroll in clinical nursing courses, transfer students must acquire a URI-based grade point average of 3.00 or higher and complete the pre-requisite courses (BIO 121, 242, 244, CHM 103, 124, NUR 100, WRT 104 or 106) with a minimum grade of C or better in each course.
-Admission to NUR 203 is competitive based on GPA, which must be minimally a 3.00.
+Admission to the College of Nursing and the clinical course sequence is competitive based on GPA, which must be minimally a 3.00 or higher.
+Transfer students must also complete the pre-requisite courses (BIO 121, 242, 244, CHM 103, 124, NUR 100, WRT 104 or 106) with a minimum grade of C or higher in each course and acquire a URI-based grade point average of 3.00 or higher.
 Grades from courses taken at the other institution are not included in the student’s grade point average.
-Students who transfer from another college or university are admitted into clinical nursing courses on a space-available basis, usually in the spring semester.
+Students who transfer from another college or university are admitted into the College of Nursing and the clinical nursing courses on a space-available basis, usually in the spring semester.

 3) Registered Nurse Students can choose from two R.N.-B.S. curriculum options: ON-CAMPUS or ONLINE.